PennyHow/PyTrx/README.md

 The DEM of the Kongsfjorden area provided as an example dataset for PyTrx originates from the freely available DEM dataset provided by the <a href="https://geodata.npolar.no/">Norwegian Polar Institute</a>, data product 'S0 Terrengmodell - Delmodell_5m_2009_13822_33 (GeoTIFF)'  <a href="https://doi.org/10.21334/npolar.2014.dce53a47">doi:10.21334/npolar.2014.dce53a47</a>.
 This data is licensed under the <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International (CC BY 4.0) license</a>.<br><br>
 The DEM of the Tempelfjorden area provided as an example dataset for PyTrx originates from <a href="https://www.pgc.umn.edu/data/arcticdem/">ArcticDEM</a>, Scene ID WV01_20130714_1020010 (July 14, 2013). <a href="https://www.pgc.umn.edu/guides/arcticdem/additional-information/">There is no license for the ArcticDEM data and it can be used and distributed freely</a>.
 The DEM was created from DigitalGlobe, Inc., imagery and funded under National Science Foundation awards 1043681, 1559691, and 1542736. <br><br>
 Refer to the readme document in the Examples folder of this repository for more information on the DEMs provided and distributed with PyTrx.<br>
+Parts of the georectification functions in the PyTrx toolbox were inspired and translated from <a href="http://imgraft.glaciology.net/>ImGRAFT</a>, an open-source photogrammetry toolbox for MATLAB (<a href="https://www.geosci-instrum-method-data-syst.net/4/23/2015/gi-4-23-2015.pdf">Messerli and Grinsted, 2015</a>).
+Where possible, ImGRAFT has been credited for in the relevant PyTrx scripts (primarily some passages in the CamEnv.py script).

 <hr>
 <h3>PyTrx scripts</h3>